yawgmoth/yawgmoth.github.io/_pages/research/hanabi.md

 We have also obtained over 2000 game logs from 240 players that can be used with the aforementioned capability to watch them as a replay.
 They can also provide a basis for the development of other AIs.
 The game log files are available in their own [github repository](https://github.com/yawgmoth/HanabiData) that includes more explanation of what data they contain.

+To see a live demonstration of the implementation, where you can also watch any of the over 2000 game logs in the data set as a replay, click [here](https://go.ncsu.edu/hanabi).

+You can also watch a short video introduction to our UI and implementation [here](https://www.youtube.com/watch?v=maFiWnamdBs).

 [1] Osawa, Hirotaka.
 "Solving Hanabi: Estimating Hands by Opponent's Actions in Cooperative Game with Incomplete Information."
 Workshops at the Twenty-Ninth AAAI Conference on Artificial Intelligence.
 2015.